malctaylor15/malctaylor15.github.io/README.md

 In this project, I conduct Exploratory data analysis on a the 2012 SAT Scores from the 5 boroughs of New York City.
 More information can be found [here](https://malctaylor15.github.io/NYC_SAT_Scores_2012/)

-## Rental List Inquiries - R -2017
+## Rental List Inquiries by Two Sigma - R -2017

 In this project, I construct several R scripts to explore and create predictions for the rental listings dataset from the Kaggle competition.
 I use the h2o platform in R to conduct one-vs-all logistic regression and a random search through the hyper parameters of a gradient boosted machine.
 More information can be found [here](https://malctaylor15.github.io/Rental-List-Inquiries/)